davharris/dissertation/dissertation.md

 At each stop, all the birds observed in a 3-minute period are recorded, using a standardized procedure.
 Following BBS recommendations, I omitted nonstandard routes and data collected on days with bad weather.

-To evaluate SDMs' predictive capabilities, I split the routes into a "training" data set consisting of 1559 routes and a "test" data set consisting of 280 routes (Figure 2; Appendix A).
+To evaluate SDMs' predictive capabilities, I split the routes into a "training" data set consisting of 1559 routes and a "test" data set consisting of 280 routes (Figure 1.2; Appendix A.1).
-The two data sets were separated by a 150-km buffer to ensure that models could not rely on spatial autocorrelation to make accurate predictions about the test set [c.f. @bahn_can_2007; Appendix A].
+The two data sets were separated by a 150-km buffer to ensure that models could not rely on spatial autocorrelation to make accurate predictions about the test set [c.f. @bahn_can_2007; Appendix A.1].
 Each model was fit to the same training set, and then its performance was evaluated out-of-sample on the test set.

 ![Map of the BBS routes used in this analysis.
 Black points are training routes; red ones are test routes.
 The training and test routes are separated by a 150-km buffer in order to minimize spatial autocorrelation across the two partitions.](figures/1/map.png)

 Observational data for each species was reduced to "presence" or "absence" at the route level, ignoring the possibility of observation error for the purposes of this analysis.
-368 species were chosen for analysis according to a procedure described in Appendix A.
+368 species were chosen for analysis according to a procedure described in Appendix A.1.

 I extracted the 19 Bioclim climate variables for each route from Worldclim [version 1.4; @hijmans_very_2005] for use as environmental predictors.
-After removing predictors that were nearly collinear, eight climate-based predictors remained for the analyses (Appendix A).
+After removing predictors that were nearly collinear, eight climate-based predictors remained for the analyses (Appendix A.1).
 Since most SDMs do not use land cover data [@austin_improving_2011] and one of mistnet's goals is to make inferences about unobserved environmental variation, no other variables were included in this analysis.

 Finally, I obtained habitat classifications for each species from the Cornell Lab of Ornithology's All About Birds website (AAB; www.allaboutbirds.org) using an R script written by K. E. Dybala.